calliope-project/calliope/doc/user/tutorials.rst

 In operational mode, all ``max`` constraints (such as ``e_cap.max``) are treated as fixed rather than as upper bounds.
 The resulting, fully defined energy system is then operated with a receding horizon control approach.
 The results are returned in exactly the same format as for planning mode results.

-To specify a useful operational model, all locations will usually define overrides for options such as ``e_cap.max``, for all their allowed technologies.
+To specify a runnable operational model, capacities for all technologies at all locations would have to be defined.
+This can be done by specifying ``e_cap.equals``.
+In the absence of ``e_cap.equals``, ``e_cap.max`` is assumed to be fixed.

-For this tutorial, we are only using the planning mode.
+In this tutorial section, we are only demonstrating the planning mode.

 -------------------------------------
 Running a model and analyzing results